Research shows many parents fail to teach kids about money

 Talk about a rags to riches story!

-But when I moved away from home at 17 from a small town in Arizona to the bright lights of Los Angeles, I had no idea how much I didn’t know about managing money.
+But when I moved away from home after high school (from a small town in Arizona to the bright lights of Los Angeles), I had no idea how much I didn’t know about managing money.
 Because, unfortunately, my parents didn’t teach me.

 I think as we get older we learn to extend more grace to our parents.
 We grow up, have kids of our own, and see for ourselves just how tough it is raising little people.
 You just do what you know how to do, and you do it the best you can.

-It’s really hard to say.
-I was a pretty stubborn kid and I may not have listened.
-But I do believe that those deposits would have somehow made the rough paths shorter, and it wouldn’t have taken as long as learning them on my own.
+But, I can’t help but think that those lessons would have somehow made the rough paths shorter.
+I’m pretty sure it wouldn’t have taken nearly as long as learning them on my own.

 Here are five lessons I wish my parents had taught me about money.